 You want to use a firm tofu for this recipe, so the cubes don’t fall apart while you stir.

 Toss that all around, then finish the dish off with a drizzle of sesame oil:

-- 2 tbsp grapeseed oil
+- 2 tbsp neutral oil

-- 1/2 lb baby bella mushrooms, chopped
+- 1/2 lb baby bella mushrooms chopped

-- 1 lb ground turkey (I used the dark meat ground turkey)
+- 1 lb dark ground turkey*

-- 2 tbsp minced garlic
+- 2 tbsp minced fresh garlic

-- 1 tsp grated ginger
+- 1 tsp grated fresh ginger

 - 3 tbsp hoisin sauce